 Once you start to feel insecure in a relationship, and you don’t know your stance in a relationship, it can indicate you are in a negative relationship.

-You may feel you don’t know where you stand or belong to a relationship.
+You may feel you don’t know where you stand or belong in a relationship.
 You may feel uncomfortable, uncertain, or anxious about where the relationship is heading.

 When you start feeling doubtful about a relationship, talk to your partner, and ask where the relationship between the two of you is heading.

 If they are unable to give you a convincing response, it provides information about how they see the future for you two, yet it might not mean the end of the relationship.
 You can come back to this conversation at some time after they have had some distance to think about it.

 Partners in a negative relationship may engage in a pattern of criticism and belittlement towards one another.

 If there is negativity in relationships, partners may constantly nitpick, insult, or demean each other, intentionally or unintentionally.
 This behavior erodes self-esteem, damages self-worth, and creates a hostile atmosphere where both individuals feel diminished.

 8. Controlling behavior

 Negative relationships often involve controlling behavior, where one partner seeks to exert power and control over the other.
 This can manifest as monitoring their activities, restricting their independence, isolating them from friends and family, or making decisions without their consent.